julycamera/julycamera/README.md

 - 👀 I’m interested in StarCraft game.
 BBQ, Cooking etc.
 - 🌱 I’m currently learning how to build great apps
 - 💞️ I’m looking to collaborate on something on mac
-- 📫 How to reach me ... https://zh.okaapps.com/support

 <!---
 julycamera/julycamera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.